 2. Wrong Device Placement

 The enclosed space won’t have much airflow, making it difficult for the device to dispel heat.
-Therefore, bring your Roku stick more in the open.
+Therefore, bring your Roku out in the open.

 Also, ensure your TV is not near a window that lets in direct sunlight.

-You can also attach an 80mm fan to your Roku stick, just like this user did, to keep it perfectly cool.
+You can also attach an 80mm fan to your Roku, just like this user did, to keep it perfectly cool.

 3. The Resolution Is too High

-It takes a lot of power for your Roku streaming stick to produce a 4K image, which may lead to overheating.
+It takes a lot of power for your Roku streaming player to produce a 4K image, which may lead to overheating.

 If you’re using your 4K-supported Roku on a 4K TV and find your device frequently overheats, consider reducing the resolution.
 You won’t be able to watch 4K content on your Roku, but it should drastically decrease the rate at which your device heats up.